 Don’t compromise your safety – In your weight loss venture, do not at all overlook your safety.
 Always keen the ten essentials with you as they will come in to enhance your safety if and when you need it.

 Navigation system – Carry along with you a map.
 GPS watch or other navigational devices.
 Get to know the benefits and downsides of the personal locator beacons, especially with satellite imagery.
 They are heavy but play a crucial role in alerting the peers of your whereabouts at any given time.

 - GAIA GPS maps on iPhone

 - Iridium GO!

 Safety whistle – You may wear a whistle that is light in weight yet loud enough around your neck.
 This is to be ready for use in times of emergencies.
 Remember, three blasts are what is necessary for international distress calls for help.

 Whistle Suggestion: Tri-Power Whistle

 Sun protection – Carry some ounces of sunscreen in some small bottles as well as a tube of lip balm oil that is preferably rated UPF 30.
-You should also put on a good sun-shading hat as the first line of defense against direct sunlight.
+You should also put on an excellent sun-shading hat as the first line of defense against direct sunlight.
 While in the desert, you should also put on the sun gloves and a long-sleeve shirt with a UPF rating of 50+.
-Sunglasses are absolutely vital for the good health of the eyes.
+Sunglasses are vital for the excellent health of the eyes.